 Martin is Murray's brother.
-Also a very keen sailor as well as a competitive rugby player being the current captain of Hove Rugby Team, Martin instantly signed up to be a trustee of the charity not just to support his brother through the running of the charity but also to bring new ideas on how to further grow the charity.
+Also a very keen sailor as well as a competitive rugby player being a former captain of Hove Rugby Team, Martin instantly signed up to be a trustee of the charity not just to support his brother through the running of the charity but also to bring new ideas on how to further grow the charity.

 Helen is the mother of two young children with autism.
 She joined the AOTW team in 2019 after attending our Crinan Canal trips.

 Like many parents, Helen has had her challenges through raising autistic children but has helped them become more confident and independent in their lives - her son's participation in the first Crinan Canal trip was a real confidence booster.

 Neil has been a supporter of Autism on the Water since its inception.
 A personal friend of Murray, Neil signed up as a trustee almost as soon as he was asked too!
 He is passionate about the charity and keen to see further development for autistic people through sailing and see more awareness.

 Hannah is a Paralympian sailor.
 Born with her lower left arm missing, Hannah is a true inspiration in the world of Parasailing.
 She has competed in multiple Olympic and Paraolympian campaigns as well as a number of Offshore race campaigns including the Round Britain and Ireland Race and the Rolex Fastnet Race.